 - The center (or tracked point) of the marker is the small cross in the middle of the marker

-- The outter rectangle represents the search region: this is how far it will look to the next/previous frame when tracking.
+- The outer rectangle represents the search region: this is how far it will look to the next/previous frame when tracking.
 If the motion of the shot is very large between each frame, it may fall outside the search window and fail to track.

-Whenever you add the marker for the first time, you also set a pattern keyframe, visible on the timeline row of the Marker.
+Whenever you add the marker for the first time, you also set a pattern keyframe, visible on the Timeline row of the Marker.

-Pattern keyframes are usually added on clear frames with a lot of details where the tracker is most likely to find similarities with the tracked frames.
+Pattern keyframes are usually added on clear frames with a lot of detail where the tracker is most likely to find similarities with the tracked frames.
 If the content of the tracked object changes significantly over time, consider adding a new pattern keyframe.

-Depending on what kind of model transform type you want to use to match-move other elements (or stabilize the footage), different scenarios are possible to perform the tracking:
+Depending on what kind of model transform type you want to use to match move other elements (or stabilize the footage), different scenarios are possible to perform the tracking:

-- Tracking a Location model requires only a single point to track.
+- Tracking a Location model only requires a single point to track.